 Elizabeth D. Peña

-I'm a professor of communication sciences and disorders at the University of Texas at Austin.
+I'm a professor of communication sciences and disorders at the University of California, Irvine.
 I study bilingualism in children mainly, but have branched out to look at bilingualism in young adults.
 In the area of bilingualism I'm mainly interested in how people who have exposure to more than one language lexicalize, organize, and access words in each of their languages and how exposure to one language influences performance in the other language.
 I'm also interested in measurement and assessment practices.
 Here, my focus is on developing ways to determine language differences vs. language disorders.

 At least harder than I’d thought.
 Read the rest of this entry »